 “…Warsaw as the capital of Poland no longer exists.
 The Polish government has disintegrated and shows no signs of life.
 This means that the Polish state and its government have virtually ceased to exist.
 Thus, the agreements concluded between the USSR and Poland were terminated.
 Left to itself and left without leadership, Poland turned into a convenient field for all kinds of accidents and surprises that could pose a threat to the USSR.
 Therefore, being hitherto neutral, the Soviet government can no longer be neutral about these facts … In view of this situation, the Soviet government ordered the Red Army High Command to order the troops to cross the border and take under their protection the life and property of the population of Western Ukraine and Western Belarus…”

-Liberation and recovery
+Liberation and Reconstruction

 The Soviet Union did the most of any nation for Poland and Polish people.

 Since 1933, the USSR fought to protect Poland from German aggression, recognizing their importance as ‘German’ territories in the Polish state.
 The Soviet Union further rejected the “policy of appeasement” that had been pressured by the imperialists and opposed the annexation of Polish territories that the imperialists had facilitated in Czechoslovakia.
 Collective security supposed, from the very beginning, the participation of the Polish Republic in order to guarantee its territorial integrity and state sovereignty in the Soviet guarantee of protection from aggression and support during the defensive war.

 The Soviet Union defended a good half of Poland by concluding this now-condemned Pact with Germany and resettling the Polish population away from the future invasions and infiltrations of Nazism.